-As you well know, the Commission's effort to strengthen and streamline the accreditation system has been a large, but important, undertaking.
-Over this past year, the COA, together with staff, began the implementation of many of the new aspects of the Commission's revised accreditation system which are detailed in the enclosed report.
-This includes the new streamlined and more efficient approach to reviewing Common Standards which was implemented and used successfully for 29 accreditation site visits.
-In addition, the new streamlined and more efficient Program Review process was used for the first time and institutions that experienced this new process will undergo a site visit in 2018-19.
+As you well know, the Commission's efforts to strengthen and streamline the accreditation system has been a large, but important, undertaking.
+Over this past year, the COA, together with staff, began the implementation of many of the new aspects of the Commission's revised accreditation system.
+This includes the new streamlined and more efficient approach of reviewing Common Standards which was implemented and used successfully for 29 accreditation site visits.
+In addition, the new streamlined and more efficient Program Review process was also used for the first time and institutions that experienced this new process will undergo a site visit in 2018-19.
 The Annual Data System became operational in its first pilot year with institutions building their "report decks" and submitting their initial set of data to the Commission.
 And the first revised Board of Institutional Reviewer training was implemented in June allowing the Commission to expand the pool of experts who understand the goals and objectives of the Commission's revised accreditation system and are ready to bring them to fruition.